timiadejumo/BEACH-WATER-QUALITY-/README.md

 ## 5. FUTURE RESEARCH
 - Study beaches individually to unravel the relationship between geological/geographical features on water quality at each location
 - Study the relationship between human activities at/around each loaction to water quality

+For more information on the Beach Water Quality Analysis project see the [presentation slides](BWQ_Presentation.pdf).